Chains of nanoparticles for flat-band emission and lasing: Abstract

 We first consider the band structures of arrays that are effectively infinite in the $x$ direction with the periodicity of $p$ and have $L$ chains (rows) in the $y$ direction with the same distance $p$ between them, see Fig.~\ref{f:dispersion_chains}(a).
 Intuitively, for a single chain, we expect its dispersion $E(k_y)$ at $k_x = 0$ to be flat, because the periodic structure in the $x$ direction permits constructive interference only at specific energies and wavevectors $\mathbf{k}_x$, whereas the lack of structure in the $y$ direction forces the band to be flat in that direction.
 On the other hand, in the limit of large $L$, we expect the dispersion to approach that of a square lattice, which does not have any flat bands, instead it shows dispersive TE- and TM-polarized SLR modes.
 This raises the question at which values of $L$ does the band structure transition from the flat dispersion of a single chain to that of the square lattice?
-We answer this question by studying arrays of gold nanoparticles using momentum-resolved transmission spectroscopy and by calculating the band structures of the lattices using the empty lattice approximation (for more information on sample fabrication, characterization, and theory, see Methods).
+We answer this question by studying arrays of gold nanoparticles using momentum-resolved transmission spectroscopy and by calculating the band structures of the lattices using the empty lattice approximation (for more information on sample fabrication, characterization, and theory, see Supplementary Information).

 Figure~\ref{f:dispersion_chains} shows the experimentally obtained dispersions [panels (b)--(f)] and band structures calculated using the empty lattice approximation [panels (g)--(k)] of lattices with $L = 1, 2, 5, 10, \text{ and } 40$ chains, respectively.
+The chains consist of cylindrical gold nanoparticles with a diameter of 120~nm and a height of 50~nm with a chain periodicity of 580~nm.
+The periodicity was chosen such that the energy of the flat band overlaps with the gain medium in the lasing experiments such, that lasing can be achieved.
+The size and the shape of the nanoparticles was selected to optimize the excitation of the plasmon resonances.
 The experimental data are in excellent agreement with the theory.
 The expected transition from a flat band for small $L$ to the curved TM mode of a square lattice at larger $L$ is clearly visible, and the cross-like TE modes of a square array become visible for $L = 40$.
-The flat band in the single-chain case is intuitively understood as the $x$-direction periodicity fixing the wavelength of the light while the $y$-direction momentum is not limited since there is no structure in that direction.
-It can also be formally explained by the light dispersion in a 2D rectangular periodic system